leah-jala/PP4-Avec-Plaisir/README.md

     - Wine bottles: Stanislav Kondratiev
 - Built-in template flags and filters https://docs.djangoproject.com/en/4.1/ref/templates/builtins/

+## Future updates
+These are the things I would improve with an update:
+- Refactor the bookings/views.py document so that it follows the DRY principle.
+- Create the form so immediate feedback is given as the user enters data into form field so they know the information they've entered is correct.
+- Change the guest number and time fields on the reservation form so that they are not pre-filled and so they are validated to prevent the user from forgetting this field.
+- Make the special requests field appear only if they have filled it in.
+- Create a more complex menus app so that staff users could enter new meals via a form, and indicate if it should be active (included on the menu), which service it should be part of, and what type of menu item it is (starter, main, dessert, etc).

 ## Sources for future
 - Django allauth social login - https://django-allauth.readthedocs.io/en/latest/providers.html#google